 - Not dependent on an Internet connection—thousands of Free Software applications designed to work offline, with data stored locally on your system instead of “in the cloud”

-- No bloatware—just a lean, efficient operating system and set of well-engineered native applications that keep running at top performance, year after year.
+- No endemic bloat—just a lean, efficient operating system and set of well-engineered native applications that keep running at top performance, year after year.

 - No forced software updates